fboes/aerofly-missions/README.md

   -s, --source       Location of the main.mcf
   -t, --target       Location of your target file
       --title        Title of your mission
-      --description  Description of your mission
-      --ils          ILS frequency like '123.45'
+      --description  Description of your mission; line breaks allowed --ils          ILS frequency like '123.45'
   -d, --direction    Initial orientation of plane